History of Málaga: The Mudéjars (1485–1501)

 The word Mudéjar is a Medieval Spanish corruption of the Arabic word Mudajjan (مدجن), meaning "domesticated", in reference to the Muslims who submitted to the rule of the Christian monarchs.
 By this means many Islamic communities survived in the Málaga area after the Reconquista, protected by the capitulations they signed during the war.
 These covenants were feudal in nature: the Moors recognised the sovereignty of the Catholic Monarchs, surrendered their fortresses, delivered all Christian captives, and committed to continue paying traditional taxes.
 In return, they received protection for their persons and property, and legal assurances that their beliefs, laws and social customs would be respected.

 The Treaty of Granada had protected religious and cultural freedoms for Muslims and Jews in the imminent transition from being the Emirate of Granada to being a province of Castile.
 After the fall of Granada in January 1492, Mudéjars kept their protected religious status, but in the mid-16th century, they were forced to convert to Christianity.
 From that time, because of suspicions that they were not truly converted, they were known as Moriscos.
 In 1610 those who refused to convert to Christianity were expelled from Málaga.

 The layout of the Muslim city was changed in the 16th century to suit the needs of the Christian conquerors, beginning with the construction of a wide road to allow the transport of merchandise from the main square, the Plaza Mayor (now Plaza de la Constitución) to the Puerta del Mar gate, in present-day Calle Nueva.
 At this time also the transept, nave and main chapel of the Cathedral of Málaga were built on the foundations of the old mosque.
-New churches and convents raised outside the walled enclosure of the city attracted the populace, leading to the formation of new neighbourhoods like La Trinidad and El Perchel.
+New churches and convents raised outside the walled enclosure of the city attracted the populace, leading to the formation of new neighborhoods like La Trinidad and El Perchel.

 The artisanal productions of Málaga included textiles, leather, clay, metal, wood, building construction and prepared food.
-The city became a shipping center for export of the surplus agricultural output of the kingdoms of Cordoba, Jaen and Granada, as well as an entry point into Andalucia for a range of goods.
+The city became a shipping center for export of the surplus agricultural output of the kingdoms of Cordoba, Jaen and Granada, as well as an entry point into Andalusia for a range of goods.